gaohuang/MSDNet/README.md

 # MSDNet

-This repository provides the code for the paper [Multi-Scale Dense Convolutional Networks for Efficient Prediction](http://arxiv.org/abs/1703.09844).
+This repository provides the code for the paper [Multi-Scale Dense Networks for Resource Efficient Image Classification](http://arxiv.org/abs/1703.09844).

 ## Introduction